 And failing that, just lightly hand sand a small section of the floor with a palm sander or something and apply some finish to it.
 Take some pictures and send it to some local reclamation yards or anyone who might be able to identify the wood.
-Reclamation yards may have, for example, 3 inch wide teak that would fit into your floor very well.
+Reclamation yards may have, for example, 3-inch wide teak that would fit into your floor very well.

 If they don’t they can still identify the wood at least.
-Sometimes you can’t identify the wood because it is so rare, if this is the case you need to try and find woods of a similar color and grain that will go in without looking too different.
+Sometimes you can’t identify the wood because it is so rare.
+If this is the case you need to try and find woods of a similar color and grain that will go in without looking too different.

-Note: Repairs that involve sourcing some reclaimed wood never match perfectly, even if you get an exact match on specie of wood and dimensions of milling, they are usually different in age and region that they are grown, making them look different.
+Note: Repairs that involve sourcing some reclaimed wood never match perfectly, even if you get an exact match on species of wood and dimensions of milling, they are usually different in age and region that they are grown, making them look different.